-Modern development at Marchfield, Dumfries showing a mixture of house types and connections and at Tanpits, Kirkcudbright showing a layout similar to its local character arrangement of different forms in a group of buildings, the relationships between them and how they are joined or separated is important.
-A good design will look at the inter-relationship of all these elements, rather than each particular characteristic in isolation, and will make a 'place' that is distinctive, has its own character and is easily identifiable.
+4.34 The pattern of development is the arrangement of the development blocks, streets, buildings, open space and landscape that make up the area.
+The arrangement of different forms in a group of buildings, the relationships between them and how they are joined or separated is important.
+A good design will look at the interrelationship of all these elements, rather than each particular characteristic in isolation, and will make a 'place' that is distinctive, has its own character and is easily identifiable.

 4.35 Analysing the existing pattern of buildings (solids) to streets or spaces (voids) when viewed on a plan provides the best indication of the urban structure in an existing or proposed area.
 The proportion of solids to voids, and the way in which the structure is arranged is defined as the 'urban grain' of an area, e.g. narrow informal streets and spaces compared to large, regular street-blocks.
-This kind of analysis can help to identify: